musthafiz/Performance-testing-for-OpenCart-Website/README.md

 # Introduction

-This document explains how to run performance test with jMeter agains a OpenCart E-commerce Site.
+This document explains how to run a performance test with JMeter against an OpenCart E-commerce Site.

 # Install